jaylenw/nota/Readme.md

 ![](https://github.com/jaylenw/nota/raw/master/screenshots/current-routes.png)

 -------------------------------------------------------------------------------
+## Contributing

 Pull request and issues are welcomed.
 Please make sure you are able to run the unit tests with all passing before raising a PR.
 Add or modify unit tests sensibly if needed.
-As well, be descriptive in your PR description.
+As well, be descriptive in your PR description and tag any relevant issues.
+Before making changes for a pull request, create or note an issue first, and use the issue number to create a new branch with the issue number in the branch name (ex. ghi-{issuenumber}, ghi-22} to include your work in.
 Thank you! :)

 --------------------------------------------------------------------------------